mtdowner/mtdowner/README.md

 I'm __@mtdowner__.
 I'm unsure how to pronounce that, so you can just call me __Missy__.

 ## Allow me to reintroduce myelf ##
 At 30 som'in years old, I have decided to completely change my career (lol what career?) and take up something I know very little bit about.
-To add, I decided going the self-teaching route which is quite Herculean.
+To add, I opted going with the self-teaching route (like a ding-dong).
 Can my pea brain handle all this information?

 __Stay tuned to find out!__

 ## Collaborate, and listen! ##
- If you're still here, feel free to join one of my classes I put together or check out my Coda document full of free ways to learn web development and programming.
-That being said, if you have any tutorials you would like feedback on, I'd be happy to help with that :).
+ If you're still here, feel free to join one of my classes I put together, or check out my Coda document full of free resources on learning web development.
+That being said, if you have your own tutorials you would like feedback on, I'd be happy to help with that!
+You may also add any resources I missed.

 - 💻Website - [My portfolio of portfolios](https://www.mtdowner.github.io/)